jcarlini-dot/GammaPBHPlotter/README.md

 -----------------------------------
 -Install Python version 3.9
 -Download and unzip folder
--All necessary modules should self-install when running main.py\
+-All necessary modules should self-install when running `main.py`:
-    colorama\
+  - colorama
-    numpy\
+  - numpy
-	matplotlib\
+  - matplotlib
-	tqdm\
+  - tqdm
-	scipy\
+  - scipy
 To install and run **GammaPBHPlotter** locally:

 ```bash